 - Keep a journal that records your impressions of new experiences and the transformations that are occurring in your own mind and spirit.

 - Remember that learning and insight will come from sustained and direct contact with your host culture, not from observation at a safe distance.
 Your study abroad experience provides the opportunity to reevaluate the way you view yourself and others.
 Being in a new environment and culture will present challenges of many kinds, and how you deal with these challenges will ultimately help shape the person you become.

 There are some excellent online resources designed to help students prepare for cultural differences.
-One such site is the interactive “What’s Up with Culture?” site (www.pacific.edu/sis/culture), a useful tool for dealing with cultural differences before, during and after study abroad.
+Such as the Culture Shock Page on Studentsabroad.com, and also the interactive “What’s Up with Culture?” site (http://www2.pacific.edu/sis/culture/), a useful tool for dealing with cultural differences before, during and after study abroad.